wetzlingerm/continuoussets/README.md

 ## Set Representations

-The implemented classes inherit from the abstract base class `ConvexSet`.
+The implemented classes inherit from the interface `IConvexSet`.
 They represent continuous sets of n-dimensional vectors.

 > [!TIP]